aelkz/microservices-security/README.md

 ### `SECURITY LAB: STEP 11 - NODEJS WEB APPLICATION DEPLOYMENT`

 In this step, we will be testing all scenarios with a suited NodeJS webapp based on Angular and Bootstrap.
-This application was designed to easy the understanding process.
+This application was designed to ease the understanding process.
 It can be used to give some clarification regarding the authorization behavior using our `Jon Doe` user account.

 ```sh
 # Deploy nodejs-web application